michael4227/python_project_wks/Proposal/project_proposal.md

 7. Additional Course Content: What are some topics that we might cover in class that you think would be especially helpful for your project?

-Learning about website related tools like Flask and Django would help us better understand how to use this as a tool to help us analyze the data stored in the database.
+* Learning about website related tools like Flask and Django would help us better understand how to use this as a tool to help us analyze * the data stored in the database.
-Learning about how to store data to a cloud database,and call the data for analysis using Python or SQL language can also be helpful for our project.
+* Learning about how to store data to a cloud database,and call the data for analysis using Python or SQL language can also be helpful for our project.
-Learning about Python related data processing languages such as list() can also be helpful for us to analyze the data we have.
+* Learning about Python related data processing languages such as 'list()' can also be helpful for us to analyze the data we have.
-Learning about how to collaboratively use python and other softwares such as Tableau, SQL, and Excel can help us have a better understanding of what Python is capable of doing.
+* Learning about how to collaboratively use python and other softwares such as Tableau, SQL, and Excel can help us have a better understanding of what Python is capable of doing.